-Champagne Tribaut, Hautvillers
+Champagne G. Tribaut, Champagne

-Chateau Soucherie, Loire Valley
+Château Soucherie, Loire Valley

-This is a winery that has long been held within the same family, and the grand surroundings make this a wonderful place to enjoy a glass of wine, while there are also rooms available in the chateau if you want a rest from driving and fancy sampling a little more of the chateau's produce.
+This is a winery that has long been held within the same family and the grand surroundings make this a wonderful place to enjoy a glass of wine.
+There are also rooms available in the chateau if you want a rest from driving and fancy sampling a little more of the chateau's produce.

 Domaine Weinbach, Alsace

-This Alsace vineyard has been producing wine in this location for over a thousand years, and the terraces that you see today are the same terraces that held the wine produced by the Capuchin monks here as far back as the ninth century.
-The grapes here are all organic, with the Riesling and Gewurztraminer varieties among the most popular.
-The wine tasting may be free, but it is hard to resist buying a bottle or two of their wonderful produce directly from the winery before you leave.Continue to 5 of 7 below.
+Domaine Weinbach has been producing wine in this location for over 1,000 years, and the terraces that you see today are the same terraces that held the wine produced by the Capuchin monks here as far back as the ninth century.
+Located in the Alsace wine region near the German border, the Domaine Weinbach winery is just outside of the charming town of Colmar, or about an hour south of Strasbourg.

-The House of Remy Martin, Cognac
+The House of Rémy Martin, Cognac

-Chateau La Coste, Provence
+Château La Coste, Provence

 All the wines produced here are fully organic, while the tastings of the great range of wines here are accompanied by tasty local delicacies.

 Coquillade Village, Rhone Valley

-A luxury hotel surrounded by around eight acres of vineyards, this is a great spot if you are looking for a break from the road, with a lovely spa and swimming pool to help you relax after your drive.
-The surroundings are spectacular and help to produce some superb wines, while the excellent restaurant serves food that is matched with the delicious wines here.
+A luxury hotel surrounded by around eight acres of vineyards, Coquillade Village is a great spot if you are looking for a break from the road, with a lovely spa and swimming pool to help you relax after your drive.
+Their wines were awarded the European Ecolabel in 2012, meaning the winery has done extensive work to protect the environment during their production process.